Groups

 What Are Groups?

 Groups are logical collections of fixtures organized by their role and position in the venue, NOT by their DMX address.
-When you create a group, you give it a name that describes what those lights do in the room:
+When you create a group, you give it a descriptive snake_case name:

 Groups are a venue-level concept.
 They exist inside a specific venue.
-The same physical lights in two different venues will have different group names but might share the same tags.
+The same physical lights in two different venues will have different group names but might serve the same role.

 Spatial Axes